PrometheanDissident/prometheandissident.github.io/pages/gender.md

 ## Sex Atypicality: Transgenderism

-The best evidence suggests that gender transition, medically and socially, appears to have positive health effects on transgender individuals.
-This will be discussed in later sections.

 ### Gender-Affirming Treatment

 **Note on Fertility Concerns:** Puberty blockers do not cause infertility although may pause the development of things which affect fertility potential<ref>Cheng, P. J., Pastuszak, A. W., Myers, J. B., Goodwin, I. A., & Hotaling, J. M. (2019).
 Fertility concerns of the transgender patient.
 Translational Andrology and Urology, 8(3), 209–218. https://doi.org/10.21037/tau.2019.05.09</ref><ref>Health, N. L. C. &.
 A. (2021).
 A flawed agenda for trans youth.
 The Lancet Child & Adolescent Health, 5(6), 385. https://doi.org/10.1016/s2352-4642(21)00139-5</ref>.
 Hormone therapy can affect fertility, although this is potentially reversible.
 Gender-affirming surgery that involves hysterectomy and oophorectomy in transmen or orchiectomy in transwomen results in permanent sterility<ref>Cheng, P. J., Pastuszak, A. W., Myers, J. B., Goodwin, I. A., & Hotaling, J. M. (2019).
 Fertility concerns of the transgender patient.
 Translational Andrology and Urology, 8(3), 209–218. https://doi.org/10.21037/tau.2019.05.09</ref>.

-### <span style="background-color:lightcoral">Policy Implications</span>

-#### <span style="background-color:yellow">Public Accommodations</span>

-Transgender people appear to fare better in terms of mental health when there are public accommodations for them, such as inclusive bathroom policies and inclusive housing.
-This comes with no clear negative impacts.
-Sexual assaults do not appear to occur at higher rates when there are inclusive bathroom policies.
-Funnily enough, it is men who are the most concerned about transgender-inclusive bathroom policies, in spite of the fact that they don’t have to experience the issues they fear women will, of “trans women predators”.

-Transgender teens with restricted bathroom access are at higher risk of sexual assault than the population average<ref>Transgender teens with restricted bathroom access at higher risk of sexual assault.
-(2019, May 7).
-News. https://www.hsph.harvard.edu/news/hsph-in-the-news/transgender-teens-restricted-bathroom-access-sexual-assault/</ref>.
-This makes perfect sense if having two genders in a washroom meant traditionally for one creates social conditions which lead to sexual assaults occurring.

-Most research suggests that allowing transgender people into the gender-appropriate washroom does not cause increases in incidents of privacy and safety violations in such spaces<ref>Hasenbush, A., Flores, A. R., & Herman, J. L. (2018).
-Gender Identity Nondiscrimination Laws in Public Accommodations: a Review of Evidence Regarding Safety and Privacy in Public Restrooms, Locker Rooms, and Changing Rooms.
-Sexuality Research and Social Policy, 16(1), 70–83. https://doi.org/10.1007/s13178-018-0335-z</ref><ref>Murchison, G. R., Agénor, M., Reisner, S. L., & Watson, R. J. (2019).
-School restroom and locker room restrictions and sexual assault risk among transgender youth.
-PEDIATRICS, 143(6). https://doi.org/10.1542/peds.2018-2902</ref>.
-I did locate one study which suggested otherwise<ref>Target Study – WOMAN means something.
-(2019, January 11). https://womanmeanssomething.com/targetstudy/</ref>.
-However, this study looked at media reports as opposed to statistics and self-reporting data.
-Therefore, it is necessarily biased towards media which may paint transgender people in a more or less fair light than in reality and may exaggerate implicitly the actual incidence of sexual assault in such washrooms.

-The lack of a positive relationship between inclusive bathroom policy and safety and privacy violations might partially help explain why men are more concerned about transgender women in female bathrooms than women are, despite not being the demographic who is experiencing the issues they care about<ref>Stones, R. J. (2016).
-Which Gender is More Concerned About Transgender Women in Female Bathrooms?
-Gender Issues, 34(3), 275–291. https://doi.org/10.1007/s12147-016-9181-6</ref>.
-This could be seen as a sort of sexist condescension or a lack of understanding of the actual effects of allowing transgender women into female washrooms.
-Regardless, it is fairly ironic.

-In unisex washrooms, the story may be a bit different.
-The vast majority of reported sexual assaults at public swimming pools in the UK take place in unisex changing rooms.
-Just under 90% of complaints involving sexual assaults, voyeurism, and harassment happen in such changing rooms.
-This is despite the fact that unisex changing rooms account for less than half of the changing areas across the UK<ref>Hosie, R. (2018, September 15).
-Unisex changing rooms put women at danger of sexual assault, data reveals | The Independent.
-The Independent. https://www.independent.co.uk/life-style/women/sexual-assault-unisex-changing-rooms-sunday-times-women-risk-a8519086.html</ref>.

 ## <span style="background-color:yellow">Politics: The Woman Question</span>